jdreddaway/preferential-voting/README.md

 To test locally, you'll need to have a local MySQL server running.

 1. Install a mysql server.
-  1. Download mysql-server by following the instructions [here](http://dev.mysql.com/doc/refman/5.7/en/installing.html). **Make sure you get mysql version 5.6.** For linux, follow **all** of the instructions on [A Quick Guide to Using the MySQL APT Repository](A Quick Guide to Using the MySQL APT Repository).
+  1. Download mysql-server by following the instructions [here][mysql-installer]. **Make sure you get mysql version 5.7.** For linux, follow **all** of the instructions on [A Quick Guide to Using the MySQL APT Repository](A Quick Guide to Using the MySQL APT Repository).
 1. Run `set_up_local_db.sql` by running the following command (changing `<password>` to the root's password):

         mysql -hlocalhost -uroot -p<password> < set_up_local_db.sql